James Miller (religious brother): Early life

-James Alfred Miller was born premature on September 21, 1944, to farmers in Stevens Point, Wisconsin; his siblings included his brothers Bill and Ralph and sisters Pat Richter and Louise Shafranski.
-Miller weighed almost four pounds upon birth but later would stand at six feet two inches and weigh 220 pounds.
-He grew up in Custer.
-He was noted for having a boisterous laugh that could startle people in his adulthood.
+James Alfred Miller was born premature on September 21, 1944, to farmers in Stevens Point, Wisconsin; his siblings included his brothers, Bill and Ralph, and sisters, Pat Richter and Louise Shafranski.
+Miller was baptized at Immaculate Conception Church in Custer, Wisconsin.
+Miller weighed almost 4 lb on birth; as an adult, he stood six feet two inches and weighed 220 lb.
+He was noted for having a boisterous laugh in adulthood that could startle people.

-Miller first attended grammar school in his area before he entered Pacelli High School.
-It was while a freshman that he first met the De La Salle Brothers.
-In September 1959, he entered the juniorate in Missouri and was then admitted as a postulant into the order in 1962.
-He commenced his novitiate in August 1962, then assumed the habit and the religious name "Leo William."
-He would later resume using his baptismal name like some of his confreres.
-He received a master's degree in Spanish from Saint Mary's University of Minnesota in Winona.
+Miller first attended grammar school in a one-room schoolhouse in Custer before entering Pacelli High School, a Catholic school in Stevens Point It was at Pacelli where he first met members of the De La Salle Christian Brothers.
+In September 1959, deciding to become a priest, Miller entered their juniorate in Glencoe, Missouri, a high school course based on philosophy.
+He was admitted in August 1962 as a postulant into the order, commencing his novitiate.
+Miller assumed the habit of the Christian Brothers and assumed the religious name "Leo William."
+He attended Saint Mary's University of Minnesota in Winona, Minnesota where he was awarded a Master of Arts degree in the Spanish language.